foxdonut/static-tagged-union/README.md

 )(upper)
 ```

-Finally, you can do something with the value in `N` and something with the value in `Y`
+Finally, you can do something with the params in `N` and something with the params in `Y`
 with `bimap`:

 ```javascript